nv-legate/quickstart/README.md

 # Using a pre-built Docker image

 At this time, we provide two versions of Legate images: a Volta architecture image and an Ampere architecture image.
-The images are available at TODO and can be accessed as follows with
+The images are available at GitHub and can be accessed as follows with

 ```
-docker pull TODO
+docker pull ghcr.io/nv-legate/legate-other-volta:latest
 ```

 for the Volta image and

 ```
-docker pull TODO
+$ docker pull ghcr.io/nv-legate/legate-other-ampere:latest
 ```

 Here is an example of running one of some of the examples included on the